isomerpages/sciencecentre-emag/_stories/Culture/Sparking Wonder: Science Centre Singapore's Volunteers.md

 <h4><strong>Your Energy Matters!
 Volunteer to Spark Discovery at Science Centre Singapore</strong></h4>
 <p>This year, as Science Centre Singapore celebrates its 48th birthday and
-the nation launches SG60, be part of Science Centre’s iconic history and help</p>
-<p>inspire Singapore’s future STEM changemakers.
-We are looking for energetic,
-enthusiastic individuals to join our phenomenal team of volunteers supporting STEM events for the public, from stargazing sessions at the Observatory to hands-on workshops at KidsSTOP™.</p>
+the nation launches SG60, be part of Science Centre’s iconic history and help inspire Singapore’s future STEM changemakers.
+We are looking for energetic, enthusiastic individuals to join our phenomenal team of volunteers supporting STEM events for the public, from stargazing sessions at the Observatory to hands-on workshops at KidsSTOP™.</p>